Ciencia-de-Datos-Meteorologia/notes/basic_server_configs/virutalMachine_configs.md

 # Configure a bridged network

-The first step to create a virtual machine is creating a `bridged network`
+The first step to create a virtual machine is creating a `bridged network`.
+This allows the computers (real and virtuals) to share the physical net port.

+This manual is for a host machine with Debian 12, if you have a different Linux's distribution you may have to change a few things.

+## Option 1

+## Option 2

 To configure a bridged network for both the host (real) machine and the virtual machine, you'll need to follow these steps: